 A sightseeing tour of London wouldn’t be complete without a visit to the London Eye.
 At 135 metres tall, we guarantee that you and your kids will be captivated by the 360-degree views across London.
 Built in 1999 and launched to the public in 2000 to mark the new millennium, the London Eye has since become the most popular paid-for visitor attraction in the UK.
 Originally owned by British Airways, the London Eye is now part of the Merlin Entertainment group and sponsored by lastminute.com.

-Gaze in awe at all the major landmarks, including Big Ben, the Houses of Parliament, St Paul's Cathedral, Buckingham Palace and Westminster Abbey.
+Gaze in awe at all the major landmarks, including Big Ben and the Houses of Parliament, St Paul's Cathedral and Buckingham Palace.
 On a clear day, you can even see as far as Windsor Castle!
 We recommend that you download the London Eye Guide app before your visit as you will learn loads of facts and history behind the capital’s amazing skyline.
 Kick your sightseeing adventure off with a 4D cinema experience about the Eye.
 The film is 4 minutes long and includes some awesome special effects, including lights, wind, sound, snow water and bubbles!
 It’s the ideal prelude to your visit to the iconic attraction.

 It’s a good idea to take lots of photos with your family - the views of this London Eye experience undoubtedly offer the best selfie backdrop in the city.
 If you want to visit more of the best attractions in London, take the family for an exhilarating day out climbing up London’s O2 Arena.
 Or why not combine your visit to the London Eye with a trip to Sea Life Centre London Aquarium, which has one million visitors every year and is just next door, along with Shrek's Adventure.